VAT rate change for hospitality and tourism sector

 Check for any changes when you calculate VAT payments after the rate change.

-This may affect you if you have categories that relate to hospitality, holiday accommodation and attractions and now have some items that are charged at the lower rate.
+This may affect you if you previously changed the default VAT rate to Lower rate 2 12.5%on any categories that relate to hospitality, holiday accommodation and attractions.

 Each category holds a default VAT rate to save you from having to select the correct rate each time you use it.

-If you have already changed the default VAT rate to the Lower Rate 5% on any ledger accounts, change these to the new Lower Rate 2 12.5%.
+If you have already changed the default VAT rate to the Lower Rate 2 12.5% on any ledger accounts, change these back to the Standard 20%.

 When to make these changes

-Find out what VAT rates are set on my categories
+Find out what VAT rates are set on categories

 The VAT rate set on each category is shown on the Chart of Accounts list.